 When Katie and I were trying to eliminate debt, all our extra money went toward the mortgage.
 Some months it was a few hundred dollars, and other months it was a few thousand.
 When Katie inherited $10,000 dollars, we didn’t think twice before putting it toward the mortgage.
 Every tax return went toward the mortgage.
 One year I worked part-time for a church while working full-time as an elementary schoolteacher.
 The entire pastor’s salary, and much of the teaching salary, went toward the mortgage.

 What About When You’re Out of Debt?

-When we are out of debt, what are we going to do with the extra money we have available?
+When we have paid everything back (Psalm 37:21), what are we going to do with the extra money we have available?
 First, hopefully we will increase our giving out of thankfulness to God for helping us to become debt-free.
 Second, we should increase our savings (more on this next chapter).
 Third, we can loosen up…a little.